 Source: Huffpost Brasil

 With restrictive measures adopted in several states to combat the pandemic, electricity consumption in May reached 36,051 GWh in Brazil.
 A decrease of 11% compared to the same period last year, reports the Energy Research Company (EPE).
 According to the analysis, the commercial and industrial segments presented falls of 25.1% and 13.7% respectively.

 Brazil’s iron ore exports totalled 30.05 million tons in June, an increase of about 1.3% over the same period last year, reported the Foreign Trade Secretariat (Secex).
 Shipments of the mineral were also up 40% compared to last month, when they totalled 21.5 million tons, a drop of almost 30% compared to May 2019.

-Commercial balance is the largest for the months of June of the entire historical series, which began in 1989.
-The trade balance registered a surplus of $ 7.463 bn in June, the Ministry of Economy reported.
+The trade balance registered a surplus of $7.463 bn in June, reported the Ministry of Economy.
+This is the highest trade balance for the month of June of the entire series, which started in 1989.
 Compared to June last year, there was a 38.8% increase in the balance.
-In the first semester, the government reported a positive balance of $ 23.035 bn, 10.3% less than in the same period of 2019.
+In the first semester, the government reported a positive balance of $23.035 bn, 10.3% less than in the same period of 2019.